jboutaud/azure-docs/articles/openshift/support-lifecycle.md

 ## Supported versions policy exceptions

-The Azure Red Hat OpenShift SRE team reserves the right to add or remove new/existing versions or delay upcoming minor release versions that has been identified to have one or more critical production impacting bugs or security issues without advance notice.
+The Azure Red Hat OpenShift SRE team reserves the right to add or remove new/existing versions or delay upcoming minor release versions that have been identified to have one or more critical production impacting bugs or security issues without advance notice.

 Specific patch releases may be skipped, or rollout may be accelerated depending on the severity of the bug or security issue.

-## Azure portal and CLI versions

-When you deploy an Azure Red Hat OpenShift cluster in the portal or with the Azure CLI, the cluster is defaulted to the latest (N) minor version and latest critical patch.
-For example, if Azure Red Hat OpenShift supports 4.10.z and 4.9.z, the default version for new installations is 4.10.z.
-Customers that wish to use the latest upstream OCP minor version (N+1, N+2) can upgrade their cluster at any time to any release available in the stable upgrade channels.

 ## Azure Red Hat OpenShift release calendar